 Trafficking Of Women And Girls

-India is both a source and destination for trafficked women and girls into prostitution and bonded labour.
-While exact numbers of trafficked women and girls are difficult to ascertain, there have been figures projected by various national and international organisations.
+India is both a source and destination for trafficked women and girls into prostitution and bonded labor.
+While exact numbers of trafficked women and girls are difficult to ascertain, there have been figures projected by various national and international organizations.

 The NHRC report on “missing children”, which finds a mention, says on an average 44,000 children go missing in the country every year.
 Of these, 11,000 remain untraced.
 It is quite unacceptable that cases of ‘missing children’, which may or may not be the result of human trafficking, are considered on a par with a ‘lost and found’, adds the report.

-New research by economists Siwan Anderson and Debraj Ray estimates that in India, more than 2m women are missing in a given year.
+New research by economists Siwan Anderson and Debraj Ray show, that in India more than 2m women are missing in a given year.

 The economists found that roughly 12% of the missing women disappear at birth, 25% die in childhood, 18% at the reproductive ages, and 45% at older ages.

 Rape cases in India increased by 3.6 percent to 22,172 in 2010 from 21,397 cases the previous year, according to figures from the National Crime Records Bureau.
 Nearly 68,000 rape cases were registered across the country during 2009-11 but only 16,000 rapists were sentenced to prison, presenting a dismal picture of conviction of sexual offenders.

 According to the National Crime Records Bureau, 24,206 rape cases were registered in India in 2011 but only 5,724 people were convicted for the crime.
 Similarly, in 2010, 22,172 rape cases were registered while the number of convicted persons for the crime was 5,632.
 A total of 21,397 rape cases were registered in 2009 but only 5,316